-o Capabilities/Competencies.
+Capabilities/Competencies.

-- Facilities and Other Resources: Describe how the scientific environment in which the research will be done contributes to the probability of success (e.g., institutional support, physical resources, and intellectual rapport).
+- Facilities & Other Resources: Describe how the scientific environment in which the research will be done contributes to the probability of success (e.g., institutional support, physical resources, and intellectual rapport).
 In describing the scientific environment in which the work will be done, discuss ways in which the proposed studies will benefit from unique features of the scientific environment or subject populations or will employ useful collaborative arrangements.
-If there are multiple performance sites, describe the resources available at each site. - Equipment: List major items of equipment already available for this project and, if appropriate identify location and pertinent capabilities. - Senior/Key Personnel Profile: Describe each senior/key personnels' role in the project, and why the individual is well-suited for that role.
+If there are multiple performance sites, describe the resources available at each site. - Equipment: List major items of equipment already available for this project and, if appropriate identify location and pertinent capabilities. - Senior/Key Personnel Profile: Describe each senior/key personnel member's role in the project and why the individual is well-suited for that role.
 The relevant factors may include: aspects of past training; previous experimental work on this specific topic or related topics; technical expertise; collaborators or scientific environment; and/or past performance in this or related fields.
 Senior/key personnel are defined as all individuals who contribute in a substantive, meaningful way to the scientific development or execution of the project, whether or not salaries are requested.
-Consultants should be included if they meet this definition. - Principal investigator (PI) profile should be listed first. - Senior/Key Personnel Profile: The remaining senior/key personnel profiles should be listed in alphabetical order.
-While
+Consultants should be included if they meet this definition. - Principal Investigator (PI) Profile should be listed first. - Senior/Key Personnel Profile: Any remaining senior/key personnel profiles should be listed in alphabetical order.
+While alphabetical order is preferred, it is not required.
+However, be aware that these profiles will appear in the application in the order provided by the